walmartlabs/generator-thorax/README.md

 And that's a finished non-persistent todo list application!
 For more complex examples and tutorials using the thorax framework, see the [tutorials on the Thorax homepage](http://thoraxjs.org)

+To deploy to heroku:

+1. Make sure you have the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed and you have logged into your account via `heroku login`.
+2. Build your app: `grunt production`.
+This will output a minified version of your app to `dist/` which heroku will serve up.
+3. Make sure you have committed your changes to git:
+    - `git add .`
+    - `git commit -m "commit message here"`
+4. Run `heroku create` from the command line.
+5. Run `git push heroku master`
+6. Run `heroku open` to see your app live on the web!

+Note: During deployment run `foreman start` to test your application.
+Open your browser to port `5000` to view your app.

+To deploy to nodejitsu:

+1. Install the tool: `npm install jitsu -g`
+2. Create an account: `jitsu signup`
+3. Login: `jitsu login`
+4. Build your application: `grunt production`
+5. Deploy: `jitsu deploy`

+That's it.
+Your `package.json` file already has a `scripts` option named `start` that nodejitsu will use to boot the application.